Change-Point Analysis of Time Series with Evolutionary Spectra: Statistical Environment and the Testing Problems

 Case (i) has received most attention so far in the time series literature although under much stronger assumptions {[}e.g., $f\left(u,\,\omega\right)=f\left(\omega\right)${]}.
 Case (ii) is a new testing problem and can be of considerable interest in several fields even though it requires larger sample sizes than problem (i).
-We show below that our tests are consistent and have minimax optimality properties for both cases.
+For example, the volatility dynamics of financial or macroeconomic variables vary over time. \citet{bibinger/jirak/vetter:16} provided evidence that the volatility of stock prices can change substantially its path properties after a press release following a meeting of the Federal Open Market Committee, in particular, its path may become more rough.
+Since $f\left(u,\,\omega\right)$ is a smooth function of the parameters of the data-generating process, if $\sigma\left(u\right)$ becomes more rough, then also $f\left(u,\,\omega\right)$ becomes more rough as $u$ varies.
+Case (ii) can also be relevant in seismology since the study of the path properties of the seismic waves is important for locating the epicenter of an earthquake.
+We show below that our tests are consistent and have minimax optimality properties for both cases (i) and (ii).
 Note that case (ii) is a local problem.
 In this paper, we do not consider more global problems where for example the spectrum is such that a fall in $\theta$ to $\theta'\in\left(0,\,\theta\right)$ occurs on $(\lambda_{b}^{0},\,1]$.
 This represents a continuous change in the smoothness of the spectrum that persists until the end of the time interval.
 Different test statistics are needed for this case, as will be discussed later.

 As discussed by \citet{last/shumway:08}, an important question is which magnitude of the discontinuity in the time-varying spectrum{} can be detected.
-Or equivalently, how much the time-varying spectrum can change over a short time period without indicating a discontinuity.
+Or equivalently, how much the spectrum can change over a short time without indicating a break.
 We introduce the quantity $b_{T}$, called the detection boundary or simply ``rate'', which is defined as the minimum break magnitude $\Delta f\left(\lambda_{b}^{0},\,\omega\right)$ such that we are still able to uniformly control the type I and type II errors as indicated below.
-To address the minimax-optimal testing {[}cf. \citet{ingster:93}{]}, we first restrict our attention to case (i) described by a break and defer a more general treatment to Section \ref{Section Consistency-and-Minimax}.
+To address the minimax-optimal testing {[}cf. \citet{ingster:93}{]}, we now introduce the testing problems (i) and (ii) and defer a more general treatment to Section \ref{Section Consistency-and-Minimax}.